 During the two summer components, teachers will engage in intensive problem-solving activities with the other teacher participants.
 These problem-solving activities will run parallel to but separate from similar activities for high school students.

-During the academic year, PROMYS teachers attend five full-day workshops offered jointly by Education Development Center in Newton and Boston University's Department of Mathematics.
+During the academic year, PROMYS teachers attend three to five full-day workshops offered jointly by Education Development Center in Newton and Boston University's Department of Mathematics.
 These seminars are designed to help teachers "unpack" the pedagogical approaches used in PROMYS to enrich the school curricula.
 Another important goal of the workshops is to establish an ongoing network (including an electronic network) of teachers, mathematics educators, and research mathematicians.
 Typical agenda items include:

 Since 2001, a group of former PROMYS teachers, in concert with Al Cuoco (EDC) and Glenn Stevens (BU), work together during the academic year to develop a curriculum that can be delivered to other secondary and high school teachers involved in professional development training at the Park City Mathematics Institute (PCMI).
 Two teachers (with financial support from PCMI) then go to Park City during the summer to facilitate and lead the three-week long course.

 The three-week course is focused on learning mathematics by working on problems together (in the "PROMYS spirit").
 The courses explore the fundamental mathematics on a topic that is rooted at the secondary level but related to the mathematical theme of the Institute.
 Careful work on this topic allows teachers (and students) to understand exactly how elementary and more advanced procedures in the specific content area are derived and generalize.
 The course is structured so that each participant can work at his/her own level.
 Those who are more mathematically advanced may be asked to help those with less preparation.